the-ton-tech/scaled-ui-jetton/DEVELOPMENT.md

 ### How to remove the library from the network

 - Publisher account may call `set_lib_code` action with flag 0, removing itself from publishers
+- Publisher account may send message in mode [32](https://docs.ton.org/v3/documentation/smart-contracts/message-management/message-modes-cookbook/#mode160), destroying its state.
-- Publisher account may ran out of funds on balance, become frozen so it's code/data and libraries will be removed
+- Publisher account may ran out of funds on balance, become frozen so it's code/data and libraries will be removed.

+Common measure to ensure that the only removal reason possible would be running out of funds, is to null account code and data right after a successful library deployment.

 ### What if someone else tries to remove the library